dhis2/dhis2-docs-implementation/content/tracker_aggregate/tracker-aggregate-integration.md

 This approach can be useful in several scenarios:

 * The same data is collected through aggregate data set and tracker programmes in different health facilities, i.e. some collect aggregate data and others collect individual-level data through tracker.
-* The same data is available as aggregate data values and tracker data values for different periods, for example if data curently collected through tracker was in previous years collected as aggregate data.
+* The same data is available as aggregate data values and tracker data values for different periods, for example if data currently collected through tracker was in previous years collected as aggregate data.
 * When indicators are needed based on a combination of data, i.e. service data collected through tracker combined with denominators available as aggregate data.

 {Example screenshot}

-> **Pros and cons**
+> **Advantages:**
 > \+ relatively easy to set up
 > + can potentially hide some of the complexity of integrated aggregate and tracker data to end users
+>
+> **Disadvantages:**
 > \- tracker data cannot be analysed with disaggregations such as age/sex as separate data dimensions
 > - difficult to manage in cases where there may be overlapping data
 > - requires the tracker and aggregate data to be in the same DHIS2 instance